subsquid/docs/docs/glossary.md

 A declarative query language and an API specification language developed by Facebook as an alternative to REST.
 See the official [GraphQL docs](https://graphql.org/) for more details.

+### Hot blocks

+An alternative term for [unfinalized blocks](/sdk/resources/unfinalized-blocks) that emphasizes the fact that the data extracted from these blocks is volatile.
+Sometimes used in Squid SDK code and comments.

 ### ink!

 An SDK (software development kit) and a smart-contract language for developing WASM-based smart contracts, maintained by Parity.
 The contracts developed with ink! are compiled into a WASM blob compatible with the API exposed by the [`Contracts` pallet](#contracts-pallet).
 More details [here](https://use.ink).